kedarSedai/blog/_posts/2020-03-11-Build-RestAPIs.md

 ![]({{site.baseurl}}/assets/img/getalldata.PNG)

-with this we just created our simple **CRUD REST API** with gthe help of MONGODB, EXPRESS.JS AND NODE.JS ..
+with this we just created our simple **CRUD REST API** with the help of MONGODB, EXPRESS.JS AND NODE.JS ..

 you can find this code at : [RestApi](https://github.com/kedarSedai/Restapi)